mark-sed/ebe/readme.md

 ## What can Ebe do

-Ebe works the best with structured data and allows for batch editing (multiple files can be editted during one interpretation), but can be used even for smaller files to save your time with writing a script to do these edits.
+Ebe works the best with structured data and allows for batch editing (multiple files can be edited during one interpretation), but can be used even for smaller files to save your time with writing a script to do these edits.

 Ebe also support user defined expressions and thus it is easy to modify numeric values.

 Example use cases can be:
 * removing columns from CSV file,
-* converting units (°F to °C) in dataset,
+* converting values (°F to °C) in dataset,
 * reordering columns and lines in log file,
 * changing `null` value for `0`...